 Despite FOS warning banks they can’t simply say every scam victim was grossly negligent to avoid paying out, they have also highlighted how customers can further protect themselves.
 Knowing what to be on the lookout for when it comes to scams is one of the best ways to protect yourself.

 1. Unsolicited or unexpected contact.
-If you have received any kind of contact, but particularly a phone call, out of the blue, it is best to avoid it.
+If you have received any kind of contact, but notably a phone call, out of the blue, it is best to avoid it.

 2. Email address.
 If you get an email, expand the pane at the top of the message and see exactly who it has come from.
 If it is a scam, the email address the messagehas come from will be filled in with random numbers, or be misspelled.